tbplas.Lindhard

 calc_epsilon_q0(omegas: ndarray, ac_cond: ndarray) ndarray

-Calculate dielectric function from AC conductivity for q=0.
+Calculate dielectric function from AC conductivity for q=0. :param omegas: (num_omega,) float64 array

 Parameters:

-• ac_cond – (num_omega,) complex128 array AC conductivity in e**2/(h_bar*nm) in 3d case
+ac_cond – (num_omega,) complex128 array AC conductivity in e**2/(hbar*nm) in 3d case

 Returns: